kumarshantanu/relay/README.md

 ### Steps for Basic implementation:

-1. Instantiate an agent. _DefaultAgent_
+1. Instantiate an agent. (`DefaultAgent` uses fully asynchonous strategy.)
-2. Instantiate workers, callbacks and actors (_VolumeActor_ and _AmbientActor_).
+2. Instantiate workers (`Worker`), callbacks (`Callback`) and actors (`VolumeActor` and `AmbientActor`).
 3. Start the agent.

 ### Notes on mailboxes:

- 1. Mailbox is an interface, and the default implementation is in-memory queue.
+1. `Mailbox` is an interface, and the default implementation is in-memory queue.
 2. For distributed pipelines you may like to implement Mailbox using RabbitMQ, HornetQ, Beanstalkd etc.

 ### Lifecycle support:

-Agents and actors can be decorated with lifecycle support (implementing the _LifecycleAware_ interface), as in they support extra operations such as Start, Suspend, Resume, Stop, ForceStop etc. Transition of lifecycle states vis-a-vis the operations are listed below:
+Agents and actors can be decorated with lifecycle support (implementing the `LifecycleAware` interface), as in they support extra operations such as Start, Suspend, Resume, Stop, ForceStop etc. Transition of lifecycle states vis-a-vis the operations are listed below: